 Protecting Flowers from Rabbits, Deer, and Other Animals

 Repellents must be reapplied often, especially after rain events.
 The label directions will help determine the frequency of necessary applications.
-Treat those areas that have been affected as well as areas nearby to prevent further damage.
+Treat those areas that have been affected and those nearby to prevent further damage.
 While repellents may not be very effective, they can be used in conjunction with other management options to further help prevent damage.

 Saving Forced Spring-Bulbs

-Tulips, hyacinths, and most other spring-flowering bulbs that have been forced indoors are usually discarded after flowering.
+Tulips, hyacinths, and most other spring-flowering bulbs forced indoors are usually discarded after flowering.
 Most won’t bloom again when planted outdoors.
 Daffodils are an exception.
 Daffodils are more vigorous than tulips and most other spring-flowering bulbs.
 Forced daffodils can be saved and successfully planted outdoors.